Chelsea Row Owners Association

 Bylaws 1983, amd.
 1989

-Governance procedures, meeting rules, board structure, quorum, officer duties, voting mechanics
+Governance procedures, meeting rules, board structure, quorum, officer duties

 Majority of a 10% quorum at any meeting